seatsio/seatsio-js/README.md

 ```
 ### Listing status changes

+`statusChanges` method returns an async iterator.
 You can use `statusChanges` in a `for await` loop to iterate over all status changes.

 ```js
 for await (let statusChange of client.events.statusChanges(<AN EVENT KEY>)) {